 The trend toward 20%, however, doesn't apply to takeout or delivered orders.
 In those situations, tips averaged 14.5%.
 If you're wondering where diners are most generous, Indiana, West Virginia, Ohio, Delaware, and Kentucky are the states that hand out more than 20% of the dinner bill.
 And who's thriftiest?
 Beyond California, the stingiest tippers can be found in Washington, Florida, New York, and Hawaii.

 Given that many servers saw the pandemic as a good time to leave the food-service industry, bigger tips aren't the only draw hoping to help restaurants staff up.
-Michigan courts just boosted the wage for servers to $12 an hour plus tips (the current wage is $3.75), and similar legislation is moving ahead in New York, Illinois, and Massachusetts.
+Michigan courts boosted the wage for servers to $12 an hour plus tips, and minimum wage is now $15 an hour in New York, $13 an hour in Illinois, and $15 an hour in Massachusetts.